crickets-and-comb/bfb_delivery/_sources/format_combined_routes.rst.txt

 .. code:: csv

     tag,note
-    Cedarwood Apartments special instructions *,Please call the recipient when you arrive.
+    Cedarwood Apartments*,Please call the recipient when you arrive.

 This file will put the note "Please call the recipient when you arrive." at the bottom of the manifest (once) if a stop has a note that contains the text "Cedarwood Apartments special instructions \*".

-If :code:`extra_notes_file` is not provided, the tool will use the constant notes in the codebase: :py:data:`bfb_delivery.lib.constants.ExtraNotes`
+If :code:`extra_notes_file` is not provided, the tool will use the constant notes in the codebase: :py:data:`bfb_delivery.lib.constants.ExtraNotes`.

+In Python:

 .. code:: python